ProtectoAi/Sharepoint-document-masking/README.md

 ## Notes

-Ensure your Azure AD app has proper delegated or application permissions for Microsoft Graph API to read OneDrive files.
+Ensure your Azure AD app has proper delegated or application permissions for Microsoft Graph API to read Sharepoint files.

 Protecto API endpoint URLs may need adjustment depending on your subscription or environment.